matecsapo/Football-Goose/README.md

 * **goose.models.static_poi_reg_model.Static_Poi_Reg_Model**: is a Poisson Regression Model that works by estimating a static [att, def] strength evaluation of all teams in the league

-#### goose.models.goose_trained_models
+#### goose.models.goose_active_models
 A set of fully trained models available to use for prediction.
-These models are for "live" forecasting from now through season end, and are therefore refreshed frequently to re-train on the latest match data.
+These models are for active/"live" forecasting from now through season-end, and are therefore refreshed frequently to re-train on the latest match data.
+These models can be load by calling goose.models.goose_active_models.Load_Goose_Active_Model